DatDat8/GAN-DataAugmentation/README.md

 containing the style feature of the objective distribution from the image of the original one without requiring any paired supportive similarity.

 Keywords—GAN, CNN, convolutional layers.

+The report of the project can be viewed in this Google Drive Link: https://drive.google.com/file/d/1hQLZC2AHNlFqR6J_Ej6855lZJp99WQld/view?usp=sharing

+The data used for the project is cow-horse dataset.